puppetlabs/puppet/README_DEVELOPER.md

 This file is intended to provide a place for developers and contributors to document what other developers need to know about changes made to Puppet.

+# Installing Dependencies #

+To make development dependency management easier a `Gemfile` is included in the root of the tree.
+The Gemfile is used by [Bundler](http://gembundler.com/) for installing dependent gems of at least a certain version.

+To use (assuming you have Bundler installed):

+    % bundle install

 # UTF-8 Handling #

 As Ruby 1.9 becomes more commonly used with Puppet, developers should be aware